 Thus lands her in Hanoi, taking a gap year to just find out what she wants from life through travel!

 Sarah also loves to slowly explore Vietnam.
-This means eating local food, discovering local cafes to feed her coffee addiction, getting out and finding a little bit of adventures in the many rural spots in Vietnam.
+This means eating local food, discovering local cafes to feed her coffee addiction, getting out, and finding a few adventures in the many rural spots in Vietnam.

 On the flip side, once in a while she loves to stay in a high-end hotel, or get dolled up and grab a cocktail on a night out.
-I’d say I am a well-rounded traveler, meaning I like a little bit of everything.
+She describes herself as a well-rounded traveler who likes a little bit of everything.

-She loves being in Vietnam, but also recognizes that it comes at the sacrifice of a stronger relationship with her family.
+She loves living in Vietnam but also recognizes that it comes at the sacrifice of a stronger relationship with her family.

 However, Sarah says,

-In the last 8 months of her move to Vietnam, Sarah has learned to ride a motorbike, eaten ants in Cambodia, explored Angkor Wat, been to a blogging conference, taken her first big solo trip, studied Vietnamese, explored waterfalls in the Philippines, celebrated her 24th birthday with her global friends… and many more experiences in between, with a multitude more to come!
+In the last 8 months of living in Vietnam, Sarah has learned to ride a motorbike, eaten ants in Cambodia, explored Angkor Wat, been to a blogging conference, taken her first big solo trip, studied Vietnamese, explored waterfalls in the Philippines, celebrated her 24th birthday with her global friends… and many more experiences in between, with a multitude more to come!

 Drop a comment below & don’t forget to add yourself to the Young Travelers Network Facebook Group!

 Are you interested in writing for Packs Light?
 Apply to become a contributor.